 If you choose to opt out of health insurance offered by your student’s college, make the college aware of your choice since many schools automatically include this fee on college bills.

-Protect Yourself from the Risks Of Living On Campus
+Protect Yourself From the Risks of Living on or Near Campus

-For many of the nearly 3 million students who live in student housing, this is the first time they are living independently.
+For many of the nearly 3 million students who live in student housing, this is the first time they’re living independently.
 Chances are, they’re not aware that their college or university is unlikely to replace stolen or damaged student property.
+Additionally, students living in off-campus housing face similar situations, where they likely can’t count on housing companies or landlords to replace stolen or damaged student property.

-- 98% of colleges and universities do not replace stolen or damaged student property (HigherEdStudy)
+- 98% of colleges and universities do not replace stolen or damaged student property.
+(HigherEdStudy, 2017)

-Families are also smart to consider purchasing renters insurance, particularly given that a recent review of the top 20 home insurance companies found that less than half of them automatically provide coverage for students living on-campus.
+Families are also smart to consider purchasing renters insurance, particularly since a recent review of the top home insurance companies found that less than half of them automatically provide coverage for students living on-campus.

-In addition, home-insurance policies are often impractical to protect students as they are subject to high deductibles or may increase the cost of your insurance if you file a small claim.
+In addition, homeowners insurance policies are often impractical to protect students as they are subject to high deductibles or may increase the cost of your insurance if you file a small claim.

-As an example, for about 50-cents a day, GradGuard’s college renters insurance contains an exclusive student endorsement that provides worldwide property coverage, a low-deductible and no credit check, making renters insurance a must-have consideration for college families.
+As an example, GradGuard’s college renters insurance contains an exclusive student endorsement that provides worldwide property coverage, a low-deductible, and no credit check, making renters insurance a must-have consideration for college families.

 Evaluate Your Insurance Needs and Options